How to Choose the Best Antarctica Cruise & What You Can Expect

 Icebergs & Glaciers

-We had sailed into an icy strait heading to make landfall on the continent itself.
+We sailed into an icy strait, heading to make landfall on the continent itself.
 There were icebergs and huge chunks of floating ice cruising by us at every turn.
 Some were massive, spanning hundreds of feet long.
 Most had broken off from one of the many ice shelves or down-flowing glaciers.

-These ice chunks, which get bluer with age, are known to float for years getting trapped in the currents that circumnavigate the continent.
+These ice chunks, which get bluer with age, are known to float for years, getting trapped in the currents that circumnavigate the continent.
 Here, they slowly melt, break apart, or get stuck in shallow water.
-It’s a truly magical sight to see and Antarctica is one of the best places to witness it all, as the continent houses approximately 90% of the world’s glacier ice.
+It’s a truly magical sight to see and Antarctica is one of the best places to witness it all, as the continent houses approximately 90% of the world’s glacier ice!

 Zodiak Rides

-Speaking of penguins, you will see so many penguins.
-On Cuverville island, which lies just off the Antarctic Peninsula, one of the largest Gentoo penguin colonies on the planet covers the snow.
+Speaking of penguins—you will see so many penguins.
+On Cuverville Island, which lies just off the Antarctic Peninsula, one of the largest Gentoo penguin colonies on the planet covers the snow.
 Here, you can see them as they travel back and forth along their “penguin highways,” trails that zig-zag through the snow down to the water’s edge.

 Research Stations

+We had the opportunity to stop at several research stations.
+However, due to COVID restrictions, no one was able to go inside any of the stations.
+Instead, we merely walked around the grounds, which was quite interesting.
 We visited Brown Station, an Argentinian research station which is located in Paradise Bay.
 This bay is one of the most beautiful inlets I have ever seen, full of sparkling icebergs, and penguins swimming in the icy waters.

 There are 70 research stations in the Antarctic Peninsula owned by different countries.
 Some are open year-round while others are only open in the summer.